Glacier Bay landscape

 Connected!
 What next?

-If you just want the photos you can copy folders \Digital-Images and \Digital-Images-for-Phones to your phone.
-But the photos are much more interesting if you view them with the captions written by the photographer.
+The photos are much more interesting if you view them with the captions written by the photographer.
 In the root of the drive there is a file called '1-Start_Here-English.html'.
 If you double click on this file it should open in your internet browser.
 It contains links to the Galleries that display the captions.
-This will show you the photos and captions as long as the drive is connected to your phone.
-If you want you can copy the entire contents of the flash drive to your phone.
-This would give you long-term access to the captions, and the photos.
-You could also copy only the photos you want to your phone.

 Web Access to View the Captions

 A great option for veiwing the captons is to visit our Web Access link.
-Web Access contains the full contents of the flash drive, on the web.
-One advantage of Web Access is the able to swipe left and right to scroll through the photos.
-On the web the high resolution photos are reduced from what you get on the flash drive but you'll probably not notice the difference.
+One advantage of Web Access is the ablity to swipe left and right to scroll through the captions and galleries.

 You may want a 'hybrid' use of your drive... copy the folders with the images to your device, but use the website to browse the captions.